top of page

 • G (Growth of National Income): This is the payment for your labour, typically in the form of wages from a job.

 When R is greater than G, asset wealth grows faster than wages.
-The consequence is that wealth compounds over time, but wages do not, creating ever-increasing inequality.
+This creates ever-increasing inequality.
 The wealthy simply need to own wealth; they don't need to work to get richer.
 Access to assets becomes the crucial dividing line in society.

 The Post-War Anomaly: When G > R (1945–1975)

-There was a brief, rare moment in history, from 1945 to 1975, when this formula was inverted, and the rate of economic growth G grew faster than the rate of return to capital R.
+There was a brief, rare moment in history, from 1945 to 1975, when this formula was inverted.
+During this time, the rate of economic growth (G) grew faster than the rate of return to capital (R).

-In the aftermath of the Second World War, we had something which was entirely different from everything that had been seen before or since.
-We had full employment.
-We had rising real wages.
-We had high levels of public ownership.
-We had strong trade unions to keep the returns to labour high, and we had high taxes on wealth.
+After the Second World War, we experienced something entirely different from everything that had been seen before or since.
+We had full employment, rising real wages, high levels of public ownership, and strong trade unions.
+These factors kept the returns to labour high, and we also had high taxes on wealth.

-In other words, people got a greater share of the return from growth than did the owners of wealth.
-Society shared the gains of that period of extraordinary political change, but we now know that this was a historical anomaly.
+During this period, the rate of growth in the economy (G) outpaced the rate of return to capital (R).
+In other words, people received a greater share of the return from growth than did the owners of wealth.
+Society shared the gains of that period of extraordinary political change.
+However, we now know that this was a historical anomaly.

 The Reversal of Fortune: How Policy Made R > G Permanent

-From the 1980s onwards, Margaret Thatcher in the UK and Ronald Reagan in the USA, basing their ideas on the work of Milton Friedman and Friedrich Hayek, ensured that the march towards inequality resumed, and it did.
-Governments cut taxes for the wealthy, and finance was deregulated to ensure that asset prices were inflated.
-Money flowed out of productive investment and into stock markets, and the wealthy gained.
+From the 1980s onwards, leaders like Margaret Thatcher in the UK and Ronald Reagan in the USA, influenced by Milton Friedman and Friedrich Hayek, ensured that the march towards inequality resumed.
+Governments cut taxes for the wealthy, and finance was deregulated, inflating asset prices.
+Money flowed out of productive investment and into stock markets, benefiting the wealthy.

-The consequence was that the societal gains in the extraordinary period from 1945 to 1975 were reversed.
-Once again, the rate of return to capital R rose above the rate of return to the economy G, and because G reflects the return to labour, inequality returned.
+The societal gains from the extraordinary period between 1945 and 1975 were reversed.
+The rate of return to capital (R) rose above the rate of return to the economy (G), leading to a return of inequality.

-• Over the last decade, UK income has grown by just 6%, whereas the rate of return from the S&P 500 is roughly 250%.
+• Over the last decade, UK income has grown by just 6%, while the rate of return from the S&P 500 is roughly 250%.

 • The rate of return from saving rather than investing has been just 10%.

-• And the cumulative rate of inflation in the UK over the last decade has been approximately 30%.
+• The cumulative rate of inflation in the UK over the last decade has been approximately 30%.

 Chart showing cumulative growth (2014-2024): S&P 500 250%, FTSE 100 63%, UK Inflation 33%, UK Savings 10%, UK Income 6%.